Atiyakh/Fluxon/README.md

 ```

 ### Running the Server

-Start the server by running your routing configuration:
+As we saw earlier, `run_server` from `Fluxon.Endpoint` is unironically responsible for running the server.
+Since we have already passed the server to `run_server` from the very beginning, you can literally run `server.py` to run the server—how easy!

 ```bash
 python server.py
 ```

-The server will automatically run an interactive console so you can interact directly with the server using the console, like updating the database schema, or terminating, debugging, etc....
+The server will automatically run an interactive console so you can reach to the server directly from the console, like updating the database schema, or terminating, debugging, other low-level session or connection lookup and inside-server implementations, etc...

+### Reverse Requests

 ## Setting a Cloud Storage Server (optional; for complex server structures)